zolantris/ValheimMods/src/Eldritch.Valheim/README.md

 content, including new creatures, items, and biomes inspired by cosmic horror and Lovecraftian lore.

+This has not been tested in multiplayer, but it should work.

+This mod is meant
+for Valheim but Eldritch.Core is meant for integration into other Unity games ( and maybe my own game eventually).

+## Tutorial

+1. Install the mod, then start them game
+2. To edit how xenos spawn you can open the `EldritchValheim.dll.config` file in a text editor or using bepinexconfiguration manager.
+3. Most of the configuration is server synced - IT WILL REQUIRE a server restart to apply config updates for now.

+## Version

+- 1.0.0: Initial release with Xenomorphs and basic eldritch-themed content.
+(The content works, but is limited in scope and polish.
+Future updates will expand and refine the mod.)

 ## Installation

 1. Ensure you have Valheim installed and updated to the latest version.